aidenhe86/Shopping-website/README.md

 2. Fill out the sign up form and click submit button.

 Purchase
-1. Once logged in, user can view products on the main page, and click on the shop now button to purchase item.
+1. Once logged in, user can view products on the shop page, and click Add to cart button to add items.
-2. In the shop now button, select the amount of products to purchase and click order.
+2. In the Add to cart button, select the amount of products to purchase and click order.
-3. All ordered items will be shown in shopcart page.
-Users can view the order by clicking the Shop Cart nav bar.
+3. All added items will be shown in the shopcart page.
+Users can see it by clicking the Shop Cart icon in the nav bar.
-4. In the Shop Cart page, user can remove the ordered item.
+4. In the Shop Cart page, user can edit and remove the ordered item.
 5. When user is ready to purchase, click on the Purchase button to redirect to stripe page.
+6. On the stripe page, enter stripe test card number to process payments.
-6. After purchase, user will redirect to a success page, and redirect again back to main page.
+7. After purchase, user will redirect to a success page, and redirect again back to shop page.

 #### API LIST
 ***